PropertyUX/playbook-pretend/README.md

 See [the tests](test/03-HTTPD-World_test.coffee) for an example of testing the HTTP server.

+#### Hubot Internals

+[Sinon](http://sinonjs.org/) is used to spy on the methods of Hubot's Robot class, so we can test what's happening under the hood.

+See [this test](test/10-Hello-Spies_test.coffee) for an example of testing the Robot methods.

 #### Manual Delay

 Sometimes we can't access callback actions from a script.